ryanjamurphy/Using-Shortcuts-to-remember-the-future/README.md

 # Using Shortcuts to remember the future
 A Shortcut—or collection of Shortcuts—to help you push through a stressful milestone using (short-term) [futures thinking](https://fulcra.design/resources#getting-started-with-futures-thinking).

+## The idea
+To help conquer procrastination, I procrastinated studying for my comprehensive exams by developing this Shortcut.

+When a stressful milestone's got you down, it can help to think ahead to what life will be like once you're finished with it.
+Unfortunately, it can be tough to imagine life past the challenge you're facing.
+This Shortcut externalizes that a little bit.
+You create a list of the things you're looking forward to once you've shed this burden, and the Shortcut reminds you of one of those future memories (at random) with the tap of a button.
+You can use this to shake off the doom and gloom and motivate yourself to get your work done.

 ## Installation
 These Shortcuts require Shortcuts on iOS.
 To install them, simply download the links on an iOS device and install. **Important: you must first go into Settings → Shortcuts and enable the "Allow Untrusted Shortcuts" preference before your device will let you install these.**